Automatic Dataset Annotation to Learn CNN Pore Description for Fingerprint Recognition: CNN pore description

-In this work, we aim to train a CNN to describe pore patches such that pores with the same identity have more similar descriptors than pores with different identities.
-It is important to notice that subject identities do not coincide with pore identities: a single subject has many pores, and, therefore, many pore identities per image.
+In this work, we aim to train a CNN to describe pores such that multiple instances of a same pore have more similar descriptors than two distinct pores.
+It is important to notice that subject labels do not coincide with pore labels: a single subject has many pores, and, therefore, many pore labels per image.

-Since our learning approach requires supervision, we must have an annotated dataset.
-In this situation, this means that every pore must be labeled with a unique identity.
+Since the learning approach we employ requires supervision, we must have an annotated dataset.
+In this situation, this means that every pore must receive a unique label.
 No fingerprint image dataset provides such annotations, to the best of our knowledge.
-Manually labeling such a dataset would require workers to annotate hundreds of pores per image and a few images per subject.
-We overcome this problem by determining pore identities by automatic aligning fingerprint images.
+We believe this is because such labeling task would require workers to annotate hundreds of pores per image and a few images per subject, which would be expensive, time-consuming and burdensome.

+Thus, we devised an automated procedure for annotating pores that works by aligning fingerprint images.
+Figure~\ref{fig:annotation} illustrates its overall structure.
+Images are iteratively aligned to a reference image that belongs to the same subject.
+This alignment process uses hand-crafted descriptors to establish pore correspondences and it also enforces spatial coherence using the alignment of the previous iteration.
+The final alignment allows discarding pores outside the overlap area and assigning unique labels to the remaining ones.